LevonTonyan/tf-lab/non_cloud_tasks/github/task_github.md

 ### Definition of DONE:

-- Terraform created resource with no errors
+- Terraform created resources with no errors
 - GitHub organization is configured as expected (check GitHub WebUI)
 - Push *.tf configuration files to git